Anna Karenina (2012 film): Plot

-In the Russian Empire in 1874, Princess Darya, nicknamed "Dolly", banishes her unfaithful husband Prince Stephan "Stiva" Oblonsky.
-Stiva's sister, Anna Karenina, a socialite living in Saint Petersburg with her older husband Count Alexei Karenin, and son Seryozha, travels to Moscow to persuade Dolly to forgive her brother.
+In the Russian Empire in 1874, Princess Darya, nicknamed "Dolly", banishes her unfaithful husband, Prince Stephan "Stiva" Oblonsky.
+Stiva's sister, Anna Karenina, a socialite living in Saint Petersburg with her older husband Count Alexei Karenin and son Seryozha, travels to Moscow to persuade Dolly to forgive her brother.

 Stiva meets old friend Konstantin "Kostya" Levin, a landowning aristocrat despised by Moscow's elite for preferring the countryside to city life.
 Levin says he loves Stiva's sister-in-law, Princess Kitty, and Stiva encourages him to propose.
 Kitty declines as she hopes to marry Count Alexei Vronsky, a wealthy officer.
 Levin meets his older brother Nikolai, who has renounced his inheritance and lives as man and wife with Masha, a prostitute.
 Nikolai suggests that Levin should marry a peasant.
 On the train, Anna meets Vronsky's mother, Countess Vronskaya, isolated by her own infidelities.
 Anna meets Vronsky and they are instantly attracted to each other.
 Anna eventually convinces Dolly to take Stiva back.
 At a ball, Kitty dances once with Vronsky, but throughout the evening he prefers Anna, upsetting Kitty.
 Vronsky tells Anna he must be wherever she goes.

 Back in Saint Petersburg, Vronsky and Anna soon begin to stir gossip.
-Despite the fact that he has a promotion awaiting him in Tashkent, he refuses it and Anna agrees that she does not want him to leave.
+Even though he has a promotion awaiting him in Tashkent, he refuses it and Anna agrees that she does not want him to leave.
 They later meet and make love.

 Stiva informs Levin that Kitty and Vronsky will not be married.
 Levin focuses on country life and contemplates marrying a peasant's daughter.

 Anna and Seryozha go to the Karenin estate outside Saint Petersburg.
 Anna visits Vronsky and reveals her pregnancy, and he wants her to leave Karenin.
 Anna suggests that Karenin come to the horse races but betrays her feelings when Vronsky's horse falls.
-Afterwards, Anna admits to her husband she is Vronsky's mistress and Karenin says she must renounce him.
+Afterward, Anna admits to her husband she is Vronsky's mistress and Karenin says she must renounce him.
 Levin realises he still loves Kitty.
 Months later, Anna receives Vronsky.
 He tells her that his military duties have delayed his visit.
-Karenin discovers Vronsky visited and steals his letters in order to give himself grounds for a divorce.
+Karenin discovers that Vronsky visited Anna and steals his letters to give himself grounds for a divorce.